 Statewide Florida Heiken Children's Vision Program Video

-Of 10,571 low-income schoolchildren receiving a comprehensive eye exam during the 2017-2018 school year, 631 were referred for medical intervention for retinal tears, glaucoma and other eye abnormalities that left undetected could lead to permanent vision loss.
-Approximately 58% of all children examined require and receive prescription eyeglasses, confirming the importance of a follow-up eye exam after a student fails the state-mandated vision screening.
+Of 15,439 low-income schoolchildren receiving a comprehensive eye exam during the 2018-2019 school year, 708 were referred for medical intervention for retinal tears, glaucoma and other eye abnormalities that left undetected could lead to permanent vision loss.
+Approximately 58% of all children examined required and received prescription eyeglasses, confirming the importance of a follow-up eye exam after a student fails the state-mandated vision screening.

-Governance oversight of the program is provided by the President, Secretary and Treasurer of the LLC; oversight of the program is provided by the Florida Heiken Children's Vision Program Advisory Committee comprised of optometrists, ophthalmologists and representatives from foundations and school districts.
-Click here to view the roster of Florida Heiken Children's Vision Program Advisory Committee members.
+Governance oversight of the program is provided by the President, Secretary and Treasurer of the LLC; oversight of the program is provided by the Statewide Florida Heiken Children's Vision Program Advisory Committee comprised of optometrists, ophthalmologists and representatives from foundations and school districts.
+Click here to view the roster of Statewide Florida Heiken Children's Vision Program Advisory Committee members.

 Florida Panther's Mobile Unit Unveiling at North Miami Elementary